TanguyUrvoy/pmlib/README.md

 http://proceedings.mlr.press/v37/gajane15.html

-The Function pmlib.problemClass() can analyzes any game and provide its position in the PM complexity hierarchy.
+The Function pmlib.problemClass(game) can analyze any game and provide its position in the PM complexity hierarchy as defined in
+(Bartok et al. "Partial monitoring – classification, regret bounds, and algorithms" 2013).
 This can be either:
-* trivial
-* easy
-* hard
-* intractable
-See Bartok et al. "Partial monitoring – classification, regret bounds, and algorithms" 2013.
+* TRIVIAL if a single action domines all others.
+It gives a constant regret.
+* EASY if it is hard but all neighbouring actions are locally observable.
+It gives a regret in \sqrt(T).
+* HARD if all pairs of actions are globally observable.
+It gives a regret in T^{2/3}.
+* INTRACTABLE if some pairs of actions are non globally observable.

 # install guide
 This library is based on the the Parma Polyhedra Library for the "Cell decomposition":